2Shad/DevOps/README.md

 - software as a service (SaaS)

 ### EC2 (Elastic Compute Cloud)
-> We are allowed to use the Ireland availability zones
+> We are allowed to use the Ireland availability zones, For production think of what location would be best for our end users.

 #### Create basic EC2 VMs
 - Choose OS and CPU Architecture (Ubuntu Server 18.04[x86])